wilsonmar/Salesforce/README.md

 DEVDOC: In [Supported Browsers](https://developer.salesforce.com/docs/atlas.en-us.salesforce_supported_browsers_cheatsheet.meta/salesforce_supported_browsers_cheatsheet/) some Internet Explorer support is limited.
 Firefox needs to be configured.

+In 2014 Salesforce announced Superpod, offering on HP servers Salesforce will maintain as a dedicated offering for "the largest of the world's largest enterprises" such as the US FDA.

+Salesforce has 15 compute pods distributed across its global datacenters to run its entire operation.

 ## <a name="Developer"> Developer Setup</a>